meilisearch/documentation/learn/advanced/tokenization.md

 Pipelines include many language-specific operations.
 Currently, we have two pipelines:

 1. A specialized Chinese pipeline using [Jieba](https://github.com/messense/jieba-rs)
-2. A default MeiliSearch pipeline that separates words based on categories.
+2. A default Meilisearch pipeline that separates words based on categories.
 Works with a variety of languages

 For more details, check out the [feature specification](https://github.com/meilisearch/specifications/blob/master/text/0001-script-based-tokenizer.md).